 A complete description of a CDP comprises the following items:

-- Pattern Name/Summary: Pattern name, summary and brief description;
+- Pattern Name/Summary: Pattern name, summary and a brief description;

 - Solving Issues: Description of typical issues that led to pattern creation, and what issues/challenges can be solved through its implementation;